 If one of the co owners dies.
 Then the terms of the Will dictate that the deceased’s half of the home is put in a Will Trust.
 The terms of the trust are in contained in the Will.
 This trust should be protected during the probate process, by adding a “form b” restriction to the title deeds and also adding the names of the trustees to the deeds.
 Should the surviving co-owner at some stage need to go into a care home, the local authority can only target the element of the asset that is owned by the person in care, which is half the property, thus ensuring that the children or other beneficiaries can at least inherit the other half of the home.

 These Trusts can be used by anybody that co owns a home, e.g. married couples, civil partners, couples living together, allowing each individual to leave their share of the property to their children or family.

 How it works in detail

-As "tenants in common" each partner owns a separate and distinct share of the property (normally 50% each) and the “Law of Survivorship” does not apply, hence they can leave their own share to who ever they wish in their Will.
-They also stipulate that their wife / partner has a life time interest in the home.
+As "tenants in common" each partner owns a separate and distinct share of the property (normally 50% each) and the “Law of Survivorship” does not apply, hence they can leave their own share to whoever they wish in their Will.
+They also stipulate that their spouse / partner has a life time interest in the home.

-On the death of the first partner, the deceased partner's share of the house is left to chosen beneficiaries (e.g. children) in a Trust created during the administration of the deceased’s estate, at the same time specifically allowing the surviving partner to continue living in the house for the rest of their life.
+On the death of the first partner, the deceased partner's share of the house is left to chosen beneficiaries (e.g. children) in a Trust.
+This trust is effectively created when the first partner dies, by the Will.
+The surviving partner is allowed to continue living in the house for the rest of their life.